greenelab/text_mined_hetnet_manuscript/manuscript.md

 In the framework we used predictions from the generative model, $\hat{Y} = P_{\hat{\theta}}(Y \mid \Lambda)$, as training classes for our dataset [@vzoBuh4l; @9Jo1af7Z].

-### Discriminative Model
+#### Discriminative Model

-The generative model produces predicted probabilities for each sentence by integrating output from label functions.
-The discriminative model is a neural network trained to produce classification labels by intergrating predicted probabilities from the generative model as well as with sentence representations via word embeddings.
+The discriminative model is a neural network trained to produce classification labels by integrating predicted probabilities from the generative model along with sentence representations via word embeddings.
-The goal of this combined approach is to develop models that learn text features associated with the overall task that go beyond the supplied label functions.
+The goal of this combined approach is to develop models that learn text features associated with the overall task, beyond the supplied label functions.
 We used a piecewise convolutional neural network that contains multiple kernel filters as our discriminative model.
 We built a network with multiple filters using a fixed width of 300 (size of word embeddings) and a fixed height of 7 (Figure {@fig:convolutional_network}).
-We choose a fixed height of 7 because this height was previously reported to optimize performance in relationship classification [@fs8rAHoJ].
+We chose a fixed height of 7 because this height was previously reported to optimize performance in relationship classification [@fs8rAHoJ].
-We trained this model for 15 epochs using the Adam optimizer [@c6d3lKFX] with pytorch's default parameter settings and a learning rate of 0.001 that decreases by half every epoch until the lower bound of 1e-5 is reached, which we observed was often sufficient for convergence.
+We trained this model for 15 epochs using the Adam optimizer [@c6d3lKFX] with PyTorch's default parameter settings and a learning rate of 0.001 that decreases by half every epoch until the lower bound of 1e-5 is reached, which we observed was often sufficient for convergence.
 We added a L2 penalty (lambda=0.002) on the network weights to prevent overfitting.
 Lastly, we added a dropout layer (p=0.25) between the fully connected layer and the softmax layer.